Spa

-A spa is a location where mineral-rich spring water (and sometimes seawater) is used to give medicinal baths.
-Spa towns or spa resorts (including hot springs resorts) typically offer various health treatments, which are also known as balneotherapy.
-The belief in the curative powers of mineral waters goes back to prehistoric times.
-Such practices have been popular worldwide, but are especially widespread in Europe and Japan.
-Day spas and medspas are also quite popular, and offer various personal care treatments.
+A spa is a location where mineral-rich spring water (sometimes seawater) is used to give medicinal baths.
+Spa health treatments are known as balneotherapy.
+The belief in the curative powers of mineral waters and hot springs goes back to prehistoric times.
+Spa towns, spa resorts, and day spas are popular worldwide, but are especially widespread in Europe and Japan.

-Origins of the term
+Etymology

-The term is derived from the name of the town of Spa, Belgium, whose name is known from Roman times, when the location was called Aquae Spadanae, sometimes incorrectly connected to the Latin word spargere meaning to scatter, sprinkle or moisten.
+The term is derived from the town of Spa, Belgium, whose name in Roman times was Aquae Spadanae.
+The term is sometimes incorrectly attributed to the Latin word spargere, meaning to scatter, sprinkle, or moisten.

-Since medieval times, illnesses caused by iron deficiency were treated by drinking chalybeate (iron-bearing) spring water (in 1326, the iron-master Collin le Loup claimed a cure, when the spring was called Espa, a Walloon word for "fountain").
+During the medieval era, illnesses caused by iron deficiency were treated by drinking chalybeate.
+In 1326, ironmaster Collin le Loup discovered the treatment.
+The water was sourced from a spring called Espa, the Walloon word for "fountain".

-In 16th-century England, the old Roman ideas of medicinal bathing were revived at towns like Bath (not the source of the word bath), and in 1596 William Slingsby who had been to the Belgian town (which he called Spaw) discovered a chalybeate spring in Yorkshire.
-He built an enclosed well at what became known as Harrogate, the first resort in England for drinking medicinal waters, then in 1596 Dr. Timothy Bright after discovering a second well called the resort The English Spaw, beginning the use of the word Spa as a generic description.
+In 16th-century England, the old Roman ideas of medicinal bathing were revived in towns like Bath (named for its Roman baths).
+In 1596, William Slingsby, who had been to Spa, Belgium (which he called Spaw), discovered a chalybeate spring in Yorkshire.
+He built an enclosed well at what became known as Harrogate, the first resort in England for drinking medicinal waters.
+In 1596, Timothy Bright, after discovering a second well, called the resort The English Spaw, beginning the use of the word Spa as a generic description.

 It is commonly claimed, in a commercial context, that the word is an acronym of various Latin phrases, such as salus per aquam or sanitas per aquam, meaning "health through water".
-This is very unlikely: the derivation does not appear before the early 21st century and is probably a backronym as there is no evidence of acronyms passing into the language before the 20th century; nor does it match the known Roman name for the location.
+The derivation does not appear before the early 21st century.
+It is likely a backronym as it does not match the known Roman name for the location.